How to start a recruitment agency

 If you’re starting out on your own, check that your existing recruitment employer doesn’t have any contractual obligations about not working with their existing clients.

-Recruitment demands a wide set of skills – primarily sales experience and expertise – coupled with good HR understanding opens in new window, and the ability to deal with both clients and prospective job candidates.
+Recruitment demands a wide set of skills – primarily sales experience and expertise – coupled with good HR understanding, and the ability to deal with both clients and prospective job candidates.

-Watch this: If you aren’t looking to launch a recruitment agency, but do need to hire staff for your own start-up business opens in new window, the Harvard Innovation Lab has some useful tips and advice:
+Watch this: If you aren’t looking to launch a recruitment agency, but do need to hire staff for your own start-up business, the Harvard Innovation Lab has some useful tips and advice:

 You don’t need any specific training or qualifications to set up a recruitment business.

-If you’ve not worked in recruitment before, an accredited course will provide a useful overview of the industry and teach you specifics such as recruitment interview techniques opens in new window.
+If you’ve not worked in recruitment before, an accredited course will provide a useful overview of the industry and teach you specifics such as recruitment interview techniques.

 The Recruitment and Employment Confederation offers a wide range of training covering all aspects of the business.